MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 (Encoder only)
 Controls whether the global motion thresholds derived at the encoder.

+### `--gmThresholdHistScale=0|1`
+(Encoder only)
+Specifies a scale value used to compute histogram in the derivation of global motion compensation thresholds.

+### `--gmThresholdMinZ=0|1`
+(Encoder only)
+Specifies a maximum z value used to compute histogram in the derivation of global motion compensation thresholds.

+### `--gmThresholdMaxZ=0|1`
+(Encoder only)
+Specifies a minimum z value used to compute histogram in the derivation of global motion compensation thresholds.

+### `--gmThresholdLeftScale=0|1`
+(Encoder only)
+Specifies a scale value used to calculate the lower threshold to apply global motion compensation.

+### `--gmThresholdRightScale=0|1`
+(Encoder only)
+Specifies a scale value used to calculate the upper threshold to apply global motion compensation.

 ### `--use_cuboidal_regions_in_GM_estimation=0|1`
 (Encoder only)
 Controls the use of cuboidal regions with square cross-section in xy-plane